lihaoyi/macropy/readme.md

     ...
 ```

 Where the line `from my_macro_module import macros, ...` is necessary to tell MacroPy which macros these module relies on.
 Multiple things can be imported from each module, but `macros` must come first for macros from that module to be used.
+Note that expression macros can be invoked via two alternate syntaxes.

 Any time any of these syntactic forms is seen, if a matching macro exists in any of the packages from which `macros` has been imported from, the abstract syntax tree captured by these forms (the `...` in the code above) is given to the respective macro to handle.
 The tree (new, modified, or even unchanged) which the macro returns is substituted into the original code in-place.